brittonlaroche/MongoDB-Demos/Stitch/charts-google/README.md

 ### Google charts overview

-Google has a number of easily imported charting functions that you can imbed in your stitch application with minimal coding effort.
+The [Google charts](https://developers.google.com/chart/interactive/docs/quick_start) javascript library has a number of easily imported charting functions that you can imbed in your stitch application with minimal coding effort.
 In this tutorial we show how to embed a google pie and column chart into your basic employee application.
 The data is loaded directly from stitch into a data object that is passed into the draw chart function.

 The result is shown below:
 ![Google Charts](img/googleChart.jpg "Google Charts")